rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-39.md

 [automerge-rs](https://github.com/automerge/automerge-rs).

-[Automerge] is popular JavaScript library for working with [conflict-free replicated datatypes][crdts] (CRDTs).
+[Automerge] is a popular JavaScript library for working with [conflict-free replicated datatypes][crdts] (CRDTs).
 CRDTs allow multiple parties to independently make changes to a shared data structure, while guaranteeing that those changes can all be resolved unambiguously in the future.
-The most commonly-undestood use of CRDTs is in collaborative document editing.
+The most commonly-understood use of CRDTs is in collaborative document editing.
 Automerge is network-protocol agnostic and can be used in asynchronous contexts.

 `automerge-rs` is a re-implementation, by the original authors, in Rust,